ojilles/jilles.net/_posts/2003-10-17-database-versioning-techniques.md

 Now since both 1) and 2) are under source control, 3) is always achievable.
 (Well, in practice you need to version you build tools, which are used by the build script, too.
-But if you go down this road you'd have to version your entire build machine.)
+But if you go down this road you'd have to version your entire build machine. *EDIT 2014: Exactly, this is what folks are doing now*)

-Consider the case for that database.
+Consider the case for the database.
 The following aspects are at work
 here:

 1. a SQL scripts